 And so, you have 'Joe Schmoe' who said, "Well, I think that the gospel is mostly about grace.
 So, I'm going to spend all my time and energy on that!
 I'm going to really study into God's grace and be thankful for God's grace."

 And 'Somebody Else' said, "Well, I think that the gospel is about Jesus.
 What a wonderful person He was.
 And I'm going to spend all my time thinking about Jesus, and how He was when He was on the earth, and the fact that He died, and was raised; and you know, that might have been on Easter Sunday.
 I was studying here, and the way Mr. Armstrong used to explain it just doesn't seem to mesh anymore.
 I think that it might be good to go back to a Sunday Easter."

 And then, 'Somebody Different' said, "Well, you know, I think Paul's letters are a bit too hard on women.
 So I'm just not going to talk about Paul, or think about Paul anymore, because, women's liberation is really big these days.
 And I think they're right; women have been trampled on in the past, and we ought to have women's clubs.
-And also, this thing for the women, and that thing for the women, and women in the administration, and I think I will go talk to Joe Jr. about that, because he should know this.
+And also, this thing for the women, and that thing for the women, and women in the administration, and I think I'll go talk to Joe Jr. about that, because he should know this.
 And, I know that Mrs. Tkach is really big into this, so why don't we get everybody behind a big women's movement in the church.
 This sounds great to me."